New Fourth Army: 1939–1940

 In 1939 the Japanese Army stopped attacking the Nationalist forces on a large scale.
 The New Fourth Army was restricted to the south of the Yangtze River.
 In order to establish a new base area the New Fourth Army sent an advance team to Northern Jiangsu and clashed with guerrillas of the Nationalist forces there.
 In the battle of Huangqiao the New Fourth Army destroyed the 89th Army and the 33rd division of the Nationalist forces.
 The Eighth Route Army also dispatched the 4th detachment's 12,000 men to support the New Fourth Army.

 1941–1943

-In January 1941, the Nationalist forces surrounded and destroyed the headquarters of the New Fourth Army in retaliation, losing the New Fourth Army about 8,000 men.
+In January 1941, in what became known as the New Fourth Army incident the Nationalist forces surrounded and destroyed the headquarters of the New Fourth Army in retaliation, losing the New Fourth Army about 8,000 men.
 The commander of the New Fourth Army was also caught.
 The Chinese Communist Party (CCP) made a strong protest and announced the rebuilding the New Fourth Army in northern Jiangsu.
 At this time the New Fourth Army had already had seven divisions and 90,000 soldiers.
 Between 1941 and 1943, the New Fourth Army fought mainly with the Japanese and lost a portion of the Army's base areas.
 Because of heavy losses the 6th Division's designation was revoked.